redhat-developer/odo/docs/operators-on-minikube.md

 $ kubectl get po -n olm | grep operatorhubio-catalog
 ```

-If the state of this pod is `CrashLoopBackOff`, delete it so that Kubernetes will automatically spin up a new pod for the `CatalogSource`:
+If the state of this pod is `CrashLoopBackOff` or `NodeAffinity`, delete it so that Kubernetes will automatically spin up a new pod for the `CatalogSource`:

 ``` sh
 $ kubectl delete po -n olm <name-of-operatorhubio-catalog-pod>